zzbazza/instagram-scraper/README.md

 ## During the run

-During the run, the actor will output messages letting the you know what is going on.
+During the run, the actor will output messages letting you know what is going on.
 Each message always contains a short label specifying which page from the provided list is currently specified.
 When items are loaded from the page, you should see a message about this event with a loaded item count and total item count for each page.

 If you provide incorrect input to the actor, it will immediately stop with failure state and output an explanation of